-The HTTP 304 error is one of the many status codes that indicates a communication problem between a user’s browser and a website’s server.
-If you or your users come across this error on your site, it can block access to your content entirely.
+The HTTP 304 not modified status code indicates a communication problem between a user’s browser and a website’s server.
+If you or your users come across this status code on your site, it can block access to your content entirely.

-This error can be on the server side or the client side, so figuring out the source can take a little work.
+Since it can be on the server-side or the client-side, figuring out the source of the problem can take a little work.
 Fortunately, there are several foolproof techniques for troubleshooting it.

-In this post, we’ll discuss HTTP status codes and explain what the HTTP 304 error is.
+In this post, we’ll discuss HTTP status codes and explain what the HTTP 304 status code is.
 Then we’ll walk you through six methods you (or your visitors) can use to fix it.

 Let’s get started!